Consensys/secureum-diligence-bootcamp/day2/example2_if_updated/README.md

 ## Checking with #if_assigned

-The annotations we added walk over all entries in the `admins`/`isAdmin` variables, even if we are only updating only one entry.
+The annotations we added walk over all entries in the `admins`/`isAdmin` variables, even if we are only updating one entry.
 This is a little wasteful.
 To fix this, we also provide an alternative `#if_assigned` annotation.
 Unlike `#if_updated`, `#if_assigned` allows us to talk about updates to a specific part of a datastructure.
 For example, if we want to only check something when an *individual* entry in the `admins` array is updated, we can write this as follows:

 ```